reneuir/reneuir-code/sigir24/post-hoc-notebooks/README.md

 <img src="figures/example-gpu-utilization.png" alt="example-gpu-utilization" width="600"/>

-This plot shows that it can be difficult to measure efficiency through a single number, as one of the approaches finishes faster wheras the other approach needs fewer GPU resources (i.e., could run with higher parallelization).
-Still, both approaches operate in the same "order of magnitude", e.g., for a first closer look we could just try to distinguish effectiveness on a log scale, e.g., so that we distinguish if something runs within 1 second, 10 seconds, or 100 seconds (respectively needs a 400MB, 4GB, or 40GB GPU, etc.).
-For this, here is a efficiency versus effectiveness plot that shows the log of the elapsed time vs. nDCG@10:
+This plot shows that measuring efficiency through a single number can be difficult, as one of the approaches finishes faster.
+In contrast, the other approach needs fewer GPU resources (i.e., it could run with higher parallelization).
+Still, both approaches operate in the same "order of magnitude", e.g., for a first closer look, we could try to distinguish effectiveness on a log scale, e.g., so that we distinguish if something runs within 1 second, 10 seconds, or 100 seconds (respectively needs a 400MB, 4GB, or 40GB GPU, etc.).
+For this, here is an efficiency versus effectiveness plot that shows the log of the elapsed time vs. nDCG@10:

 <img src="figures/ndcg-vs-elapsed-time.png" alt="ndcg-vs-elapsed-time" width="600"/>

-This plot contains all systems that executed for the ReNeuIR task colored by their approach:
+This plot contains all systems executed for the ReNeuIR task colored by their approach:

 - bi-encoder-retriever: systems process queries and documents independently of each other, e.g., PLAID-X.
 - cross-encoder-ranker: systems that process query-document pairs pointwise, pairwise, or listwise with a "traditional" transformer, e.g., MonoT5.